Houston's Line of

 Buried: Brookside Cemetery, Section 2, Plot 159, Space 1

-other firefighters.
-Engine 30 was responding to a house fire on Airline
+chauffeur.
+Engine 30 was responding to a house fire located at 7320 Airline

 Drive and Benbrook Street.
 The accident occurred at the intersection of